lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 or vendor proprietary formats along with the OIDs that identify them.

 This list is left empty in this document.
-However, implementers should to populate it with the formats that they wish to support.
+However, implementers should populate it with the formats that they wish to support.

 ~~~
 EvidenceStatements ::= SEQUENCE OF EvidenceStatement